FEAScript/FEAScript-core/examples/solidHeatTransferScript/HeatConduction2DFin/README.md

 This example demonstrates solving a steady-state heat transfer problem in a 2D rectangular domain using the FEAScript library.
 The problem represents a typical cooling fin scenario, where the objective is to model heat conduction and understand temperature distribution under specific boundary conditions.

+All examples are intentionally kept simple and modular to facilitate easy integration with web applications.
+The clean, minimal structure makes it straightforward to incorporate these simulations into existing websites or web-based tools.

 ### Available Versions

 This example is available in three implementations: